Updated on: 11/14/2019

-An unidentified female passenger who was reportedly not wearing her seat belt was killed in a two-vehicle crash in Sedro-Woolley Sunday morning.
+An unidentified female passenger who was reportedly not wearing her seat belt was killed in a multi-vehicle car accident in Sedro-Woolley Sunday morning.

 The crash occurred on State Route 20 in Sedro-Woolley sometime after noon on Sunday, according to news reports.
 Police say that a Subaru was driving eastbound on the highway when it slowed down for traffic before being rear-ended by a 76-year-old man from Burlington driving an older Honda sedan.